All Episodes

 They want protections for their families.

-They are sick of this bickering up in Congress.
+They are sick of this bickering up in congress.

-If there is corruption, they say clean it up, but get on with business and stop trying to exercise the politics of personal destruction.
+If there is corruption, they say, clean it up, but get on with business and stop trying to exercise the politics of personal destruction.

 They want to see us do our job and people that have done wrong be held accountable.

-Senator, we appreciate you doing the great job you're doing for the people of Tennessee.
+All right senator, we appreciate you doing the great job you're doing for the people of Tennessee.

 Uh, I think it'll be over quickly.

-Thank you, Senator Marsha Blackburn, 800 941 Sean.
+Thank you, senator Marsha Blackburn, 800-941 Sean.

 If you want to be a part of the program, we'll continue.

-I think it is very obvious by the one, the length of the chairman's answer to my question that this has struck a nerve seeing how the chairman himself says it.
+I think it is very obvious the one the length of the chairman's answer to my question that this has struck a nerve, seeing how the chairman himself says it in his own words from previous times.

 The chairman, it is not the chairman's right to decide whether prior hearings are sufficient, or the chairman's right to decide whether he thinks they're acceptable, or the chairman's right to violate the rules in order to interfere.